Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Lesser Conjuration.** As a Sleight, you create a small inanimate object in your hand, such as a pen, a dagger, or a derringer.
 It looks and functions like a completely ordinary object, has no monetary value, and disappears after 1 minute or if you let go of it.

 **Minor Telekinesis.** As a Sleight, you manipulate a small object (such as a paperweight) or mechanism (such as an unlocked door handle).
 You can utilize it, topple it over, or move it to a place within range (possibly to your or another creature's hand).
 The object moves too slowly to deal damage unless you drop it a distance of 1 or more squares or hexagons as an Action; make an attack against the creature or object.
 On a hit, both the manipulated object and the target take 1d4 Blunt damage per square or hexagon.
+You can keep the object at a height equal to your Willpower modifier.
 Alternatively, as an Action, if you're competent in the Precision skill, you can operate a small Precision weapon (such as a pistol or a dagger) to make 1 attack.
 The Competence die you roll is based on your Willpower Value.

 **Stumble.** As a Sleight, you cause a creature you can see within range to stumble as it walks or runs, halving its movement Speed until the end of its next turn (rounded down).